Diaper Fetish

 Safety, consent & law

-Diaper fetishism among consenting adults is legal and, practised privately, harmless.
-The relevant considerations are ordinary ones: hygiene and skin care, honest communication with partners, and keeping the interest strictly within adult, consensual contexts.
+Diaper fetishism among consenting adults is legal, and practised privately it harms no one else.
+The physical risks are the ordinary ones of incontinence care and should be stated plainly: skin held against moisture becomes irritated and can break down, and prolonged wear of a wet or soiled product raises the risk of skin and urinary-tract infection, so prompt changing, washing and drying the skin, barrier creams and a correctly fitted product matter.
+Beyond that the considerations are honest communication with partners and keeping the interest strictly within adult, consensual contexts.
 The role-play is symbolic and adult; it must never involve actual minors in any way, and ABDL communities themselves draw a firm line between adult age-play and any contact with children.

 - Latex Fetish62/100Latex fetishism · Objects & MaterialsAn erotic interest in latex garments and their tight, glossy, second-skin qualities.
 A common material fetish involving the look, feel, sound, smell, and enveloping sensation of clinging latex on consenting adults.62